PraxTube/chess-ai/docs/milestones/3-advanced-AI/README.md

 ## Summary

+A quick overview of what happend in this milestone:

+- Restructured the chess backend
+    - Clean ups like name conventions
+    - Using `list` of `int`
+    - Minor bug fixes
+- Improve AI
+    - Speed up evaluation
+    - Improve move ordering
+    - Minor bug fixes
+- Restructure the debug log
+- Add king of the hill conditions
+- Better and more tests and benchmarks

 ## Changes to the Chess Backend

 The backend was in dire need of a restructure.
-It was created it in a rush to meet the deadline of the first milestone and was therefore not written with the most maintainability in mind.
+It was created in a rush to meet the deadline of the first milestone and was therefore not written with maintainability in mind.
 The following things were changed:

 - Use `snake_casing` consistently